evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ### Phone Mirroring

-Furthermore, the Lotus Eletre R supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Lotus Eletre R supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Lotus Eletre R.
+You can choose between two sound systems for the Lotus Eletre R:

-- **KEF Premium Audio system:**: This system features 15 speakers and delivers a maximum output of 1380 watts.
+- **KEF Premium Audio system:**: Features 15 speakers and delivers a maximum output of 1380 watts.
-- **KEF Reference Audio system:**: This system features 23 speakers and delivers a maximum output of 2160 watts.
+- **KEF Reference Audio system:**: Features 23 speakers and delivers a maximum output of 2160 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.